No Sé Si Es Baires o Madrid

-No Sé Si es Baires o Madrid (Don't Know if it is 'Buenos Aires' or Madrid) is the third live album by Argentinian recording artist Fito Páez.
+No Sé Si es Baires o Madrid (Don't Know if it is 'Buenos Aires' or Madrid) is the third live album by Argentine recording artist Fito Páez.
 Released by RCA Records on June 23, 2009, it was recorded before a live audience at the Palacio de los Congresos in Madrid, Spain, on April 24, 2008.
 The album includes featured performances by Pereza, Diego del Morao, Sabú, Dani Noel, Joaquín Sabina, Pablo Milanés, Ariel Rot, Gala Évora, Marlango, Mavi Díaz and Coki.

 To promote the album, Páez released "Contigo", a duet with Joaquín Sabina, which was their first joint performance in ten years.
 They recorded Enemigos Intimos in 1998.
 The album received positive reviews, earned Páez a Latin Grammy for Best Male Pop Vocal Album, and was certified gold in Argentina.

 Background

 Fito Páez recorded No Sé Si es Baires o Madrid, his third live album, following Euforia (1999) and Mi Vida con Ellas (2005), at the Palacio de los Congresos in Madrid on April 24, 2008.
 Initially, Páez did not plan to release the performance for sale, but after realizing that "the show was beautiful", opted for the release.
 The album title is a phrase from the song "Petalo de Sal", included on Páez' El Amor Después del Amor, and also from the singer's sentiment of having Joaquín Sabina share the stage with him.
 Sabina and Páez recorded Enemigos Intimos in 1998, with both singers' fighting during the album recording sessions.
 Afterward Sabina did not speak to Páez for more than 10 years.
 After their reconciliation in Argentina, they played together in some concerts, and when Paez' team made phone calls to see who wanted to participate in the album, Sabina agreed.